etdebruin/ctonotebook/README.md

 ## Other tools

-Stay tuned for other tools with which you can deploy kflow.
+Stay tuned for other tools with which you can deploy CTO Notebook.

 # How to use

-kflow is a writing tool.
+CTO Notebook is a writing tool.
 You'll be doing a lot of thinking and writing.

 Every day.
 Start here.